-“What do you say we stop wondering about wendigos for a while and go check out this waterfall?”
+“What do you say we stop wondering about wendigoes for a while and go check out this waterfall?”

-It wasn’t long before the two guys were standing at the High Falls of the Pigeon River, which was crashing 120 feet down into the pitch pool at the bottom.
+It wasn’t long before the two of them were standing at the High Falls of the Pigeon River, which was crashing 120 feet down into the pitch pool at the bottom.

 “I thought you’d like that.”

 “Yeah, that’s cool.
 I’ve seen waterfalls, but never one this big.”